 Director – Jeannot Szwarc, Screenplay – David Newman, Story – David Newman & Leslie Newman, Producers – Ilya Salkind & Pierre Spengler, Photography – Arthur Ibbetson, Music – Henry Mancini, Model Effects – Derek Meddings, Special Effects – Paul Wilson, Flying Effects – David Lane, Puppetry – Mark Wilson, Production Design – Anthony Pratt.
 Production Company – Alexander & Ilya Salkind

-David Huddleston (Santa Claus), Dudley Moore (Patch), John Lithgow (B.Z.), Christian Fitzpatrick (Joe), Carrie Kai Hem (Cordelia), Judy Cornwall (Anya Claus), Jeffrey Kramer (Towzer), Burgess Meredith (Ancient Elf)
+David Huddleston (Santa Claus), Dudley Moore (Patch), John Lithgow (B.Z.), Christian Fitzpatrick (Joe), Carrie Kei Hem (Cordelia), Judy Cornwell (Anya Claus), Jeffrey Kramer (Towzer), Burgess Meredith (Ancient Elf)

 A large and loving middle-aged man and his wife become trapped in a snowdrift on their reindeer sled.
 Near death, they are saved by elves and taken to an invisible factory at the North Pole.
 The elves want the man to become the new Santa Claus and make gifts to give to children the world over.
 He accepts the position.
 He comes to learn how time is dilated so that Christmas Eve lasts all year round and he can deliver all the presents, using reindeer that are fed with a magical grain to make them fly.
 Things go well until the elf Patch, unhappy at the failure of his attempts to introduce an automated toy production line, decides to head out into the world.
 There Patch’s naivete is set upon by the ruthless toy manufacturer B.Z. who plans to exploit Patch’s unstable anti-gravity candy.